Subscribe to

 The appointment was for yesterday but the preparation started a couple of weeks ago.
 All the right friends were texted, all information gathered from the internet.
 Ready, Set, Go...

-We had the appointment at the European Wax Centre, just two blocks away and those 2 blocks were probably the longest ones for Kat.
-She was so nervous and kept checking with me if it would hurt.
-Of course it does hurt but how do you explain the nature of the pain to someone who has no idea about it.
-So, I did prepare her a bit but the rest she had to learn:(I must say times have moved on since my days…I had my laser treatment done a few years ago and have not had the need to visit a wax centre for the last several years now.
+I must say times have moved on since my days…I had my laser treatment done a few years ago and have not had the need to visit a wax centre for the last several years now.
 I was amazed at the self drying wax that you peeled off the skin, just like that! (no more cloth strips) – I was with Kat in the room and I could not help but stare at the wax wonder…very neat indeed!

 A lot of pain for Kat followed by a day or so of feeling very strange and wobbly (in her own words) but now she is fine and back to normal – of course the end result was marvellous – she cannot wait for the next one!